oracle-livelabs/database/db-operator-with-cicd/1-setup/setup.md

 6. __Database Password__ - Enter a password (see below requirements)

-    <strong style="color: #C74634">Note</strong>: The Autonomous Database sets minimum standards for passwords, and the default profile sets parameters to limit the number of failed login attempts.
+    > **Note:** The Autonomous Database sets minimum standards for passwords, and the default profile sets parameters to limit the number of failed login attempts.

      * The password must be between 12 and 30 characters long and must include at least one uppercase letter, one lowercase letter, and one numeric character.
      * The password cannot contain the username.